- Website of Léopold Trémant/

 As mentioned previously, backward error analysis serves to find a so-called “modified” vector field for which the exact solution matches the numerical solution at discrete times.
 This is tentatively illustrated in the following diagram

-where \(\varphi_h\) represents the exact integration of the ODE and \(\Phi_h\) represents the application of a numerical method.
-The vector field \(u \mapsto f(u)\) is the original vector field on which the numerical method is applied and \(u \mapsto \widetilde{f}_h(u)\) is the aforementioned modified vector field.
+where represents the exact integration of the ODE and represents the application of a numerical method.
+The vector field is the original vector field on which the numerical method is applied and is the aforementioned modified vector field.

 Here the dashed lines are the exact solutions of (for now unspecified) modified differential equations.
-Notice that for each method, the line exactly2 matches the markers which denote the numerical solution.
+Notice that for each method, the line exactly2 In reality, the curves do not exactly match: the modified vector field is computed as a truncated power series in , which induces a small error.

 Modifying integrators / Corrected equations #